The diagnostic temperature discrepancy as evidence for non-Maxwellian coronal electrons: Alternative explanations

 \subsection{Turbulent scattering}

 Radio waves propagating through a turbulent corona undergo scattering by electron density fluctuations.
-Scattering increases the apparent source size without changing the total flux, which strictly reduces the observed brightness temperature.
+Scattering increases the apparent source size and, when the medium has non-zero optical depth, absorption along the lengthened ray paths can reduce the total emergent flux \citep{Thejappa2008}.
+Both effects suppress the observed brightness temperature.
 This is a real effect.
 The question is whether it accounts for the full factor-of-2.4 discrepancy.

 \citet{Thejappa2008} modeled quiet Sun scattering using Monte Carlo simulations with two turbulence spectra: Kolmogorov ($\alpha = 11/3$, $\delta n/n = 10\%$) and flat ($\alpha = 3$, $\delta n/n = 2\%$).
 Both produce significant $T_b$ reduction. \citet{Sharma2020} used MWA observations to measure angular broadening directly, finding the quiet Sun 25--30\% larger in area than bremsstrahlung models predict, with $\delta n/n = 4.28 \pm 1.09\%$.
 Both the scattering cross-section and the free-free absorption coefficient scale as $\nu^{-2}$, so turbulent scattering can uniformly suppress $T_b$ across frequency without altering the spectral shape.
 Scattering is therefore a serious alternative that cannot be ruled out on spectral grounds alone.